President’s Statement of Commitment to Ethical Conduct

 - Preserving confidentiality

-- Compliance with applicable laws, rules, and regulations; and
+- Compliance with applicable laws, rules, and regulations

-In furtherance of this commitment, in June 2005 the Board of Trustees adopted a Code of Ethical Conduct (www.bu.edu/ethics/ethical-conduct.pdf).
 Primary responsibility for the administration of the Code of Ethical Conduct rests with a Compliance Committee that reports to and is subject to the oversight of the Audit Committee of the Board of Trustees.
-The Compliance Committee consists of University Provost Jean Morrison, Medical Campus Provost Karen Antman, Senior Vice President, General Counsel, and Board Secretary Todd Klipp, Senior Vice President, CFO, and Treasurer Martin Howard, Senior Vice President for Operations Gary Nicksa, Associate Vice President for Internal Audit William Long, and Chief Human Resources Officer Diane Tucker.
+The Compliance Committee consists of University Provost Jean Morrison; Medical Campus Provost Karen Antman; Vice President and General Counsel Erika Geetter; Senior Vice President, CFO, and Treasurer Martin Howard; Senior Vice President for Operations Gary Nicksa; Associate Vice President for Internal Audit William Long; and Chief Human Resources Officer Diane Tucker.

-Vice presidents, deans, directors, department heads, and other supervisors are responsible for fostering respect for the values embodied in the Code and for promoting compliance with it.
-I encourage University employees who have questions or concerns about their obligations under the Code, possible illegal or unethical behavior, or non-compliance with University policy to speak with their supervisors or a member of the Compliance Committee.
+Our entire leadership team—vice presidents, deans, directors, department heads, and other supervisors—is responsible for fostering respect for the values embodied in the Code of Ethical Conduct and for promoting compliance with it.
+University employees who have questions or concerns about their obligations under the Code, possible illegal or unethical behavior, or non-compliance with University policy should speak with their supervisors or a member of the Compliance Committee.
 Please note that the Code is not intended to replace, and may be supplemented by, specific University policies that have been adopted in the past and that may be adopted in the future.